sntrenter/Deep-Learning/README.md

 **Upon completing the course students will be able to:**
 * Write Numpy and Tensorflow programs for building deep learning applications
 * Learn computational foundations of machine learning and deep learning
-* Learn the major technology trends in deep learning such as convolutional neural networks, residual neural networks, and capsule networks
+* Learn the major technology trends in deep learning such as convolutional neural networks and residual neural networks
 * Understand what makes deep learning different and powerful compared to traditional machine learning practices
-* Understand the parameters and hyper-parameters in a deep neural network
+* Understand the main parameters and hyper-parameters in a deep neural network
 * Design, develop, train, debug, and evaluate deep neural networks
 * Learn how to transfer the knowledge in pre-trained deep learning models to build models for new datasets